Irving Park, Chicago

-Irving Park is one of 77 officially designated Chicago community areas, and is located on the Northwest Side.
+Irving Park is one of the 77 community areas of Chicago in Illinois, United States, and is located on the city's Northwest Side.
 It is bounded by the Chicago River on the east, the Milwaukee Road railroad tracks on the west, Addison Street on the south and Montrose Avenue on the north, west of Pulaski Road stretching to encompass the region between Belmont Avenue on the south and, roughly, Leland Avenue on the north.
 It is named after the American author Washington Irving.

 Old Irving Park, bounded by Montrose Avenue, Pulaski Road, Addison Street, and Cicero Avenue, has a variety of housing stock with Queen Anne, Victorian, and Italianate homes, a few farmhouses, and numerous bungalows.

-The CTA Blue Line runs through this neighborhood with stops at Addison, Irving Park, and Montrose.
+The CTA Blue Line runs through this neighborhood with stops at Addison (shared with Avondale), Irving Park, and Montrose (shared with Albany Park).

 History

 Beginnings

 Irving Park's development began in 1843 when Major Noble purchased a 160 acre tract of land from Christopher J. Ward, upon which Noble established a farm.
 The boundaries of that farm today would be Montrose Avenue to the north, Irving Park Road to the South, Pulaski Road to the east and Kostner Avenue to the West.
 Major Noble's house on the East side of Elston Avenue just south of Montrose doubled as the Buckthorn Tavern, serving travelers coming to and from the city of Chicago along the North West Plank Road (Elston).
 After many years of successful farming Noble sold the farm and retired to McHenry County.
-Four men from New York, Charles T. Race, John S. Brown, Adelbert E Brown and John Wheeler, purchased the farm in 1869 for $20,000 USD.
+Four men from New York, Charles T. Race, John S. Brown, Adelbert E Brown and John Wheeler, purchased the farm in 1869 for US$20,000.
 Shortly thereafter they purchased an additional 80 acre tract immediately south of the Noble farm from John Gray for US$25,000.
 This parcel, bounded by Irving Park on the north, Grace on the south, Pulaski on the east and Kostner on the west was part of his original 320 acre farm.
 The intention of the men was to continue farming, but after seeing the success of suburban communities which had recently opened for settlement, they decided to subdivide their land and create an exclusive settlement, 7 mi from the city.